evgmosme/evgmosme/README.md

 I'm a Data Scientist specializing in Machine Learning for trading.
 I have expertise in Python, data analysis, data engineering and model development from inception to completion.
 I enjoy working with data to solve problems.

+You can view some of the code I've written on this github

 📫 How to reach me: https://www.linkedin.com/in/evgenii-mosikhin/

 <!--